terraform-google-modules/terraform-google-folders/docs/upgrading_to_folders_v2.0.md

 #### Folder resources

-Terraform 0.12 makes it possible to expose complete resources alognside their attributes, so two new outputs have been added:
+Terraform 0.12 makes it possible to expose complete resources alongside their attributes, so two new outputs have been added:

 - `folder` is the first folder resource for single folder creation use cases
 - `folders` are all the folder resources as a list